Raising cybersecurity awareness among employees

 As an overall category, private-sector business is the biggest victim of data breaches, identified by ITRC data as accounting for approximately 22 million of 2018’s leaks to date.
 The government and armed forces, as well as those companies affiliated with them as contractors and vendors, are the next-biggest target with more than 16 million breaches or hacks.
 On the opposite end of the spectrum, education suffered the fewest breaches – slightly more than 832,000 of them as yet this year.

 Chances are good your organization falls into the ITRC’s “business” category.
-As such, launching a large-scale cybersecurity awareness initiative for employees is a must.
+As such, launching a large-scale cybersecurity awareness training for employees is a must.
 According to Forbes, it’s critical not only to instruct them how severe breaches are for the business, but also about cybercrime’s detriment to the larger world and to workers’ personal lives.

 Covering major threats